High Commission of India

 OTHER HIGH-LEVEL VISITS / MEETINGS:

-1. Commerce Secretary Sh.
+16. Commerce Secretary Sh.
 Sunil Barthwal led a delegation on a visit to New Zealand from 26 to 27 April 2024, for a Joint Trade Committee meeting held in Wellington.
 Discussions were co-chaired by Mr. Rajesh Agarwal, Additional Secretary, Ministry of Commerce, and Mr. Vangelis Vitalis, Deputy Secretary Trade & Economic at MFAT.
-The talks covered various aspects of the India-New Zealand trade relationship.

-1. NZ’s Deputy Prime Minister & Foreign Minister Winston Peters visited India from 10 to 13 March 2024.
+17. NZ’s Deputy Prime Minister & Foreign Minister Winston Peters visited India from 10 to 13 March 2024.
 Commencing his journey in Ahmedabad, Gujarat, he toured the GIFT City and engaged in discussions with Gujarat's CM, Bhupendrabhai Patel, covering shared maritime security and economic interests, along with cooperation in education, investment, infrastructure, and agro-technology.
-In New Delhi, Peters met External Affairs Minister Dr. S Jaishankar on 12 March.
-Notably, an enhanced Air Services Agreement between the two nations was implemented, facilitating code sharing and potentially leading to direct flights between Auckland and New Delhi.
-Peters also visited India's new Parliamentary buildings, emphasising shared democratic values.
-He also engaged with Indian entrepreneurs to foster business relations and attended a WPL cricket match at Arun Jaitley Stadium.
-During his stay, Minister Peters also met Vice President Jagdeep Dhankhar and NSA Ajit Doval.
+In New Delhi, Peters met External Affairs Minister Dr. S Jaishankar on 12 March, focusing on elevating the India-NZ relationship, addressing strategic challenges in the Indo-Pacific, and discussing global priority issues.

-1. EAM Dr. S. Jaishankar visited NZ from 5th to 9th October 2022.
+18. EAM Dr. S. Jaishankar visited NZ from 5th to 9th October 2022.
 EAM level visit happened after a gap of 21 years.
-EAM also paid a courtesy call on the Prime Minister of NZ, Jacinda Ardern and afterwards participated in an event along with the Prime Minister to felicitate members of the Indian community in NZ for their exceptional achievements and contributions.
+During the visit EAM & FM Nanaia Mahuta discussed opportunities for expanding the relationship and cooperating on new areas, such as climate change and sustainable agriculture.
+EAM also paid a courtesy call on the Prime Minister of NZ, Jacinda Ardern.
 Both leaders released India@75 postage stamps to commemorate and showcase Azadi Ka Amrit Mahotsav in NZ.
 EAM also launched the book ‘Modi@20: Dreams Meet Delivery’.
-A book showcasing Prime Minister Shri Narendra Modi’s special bond with the Sikh community ‘Heartfelt - The Legacy of Faith’ was also released.
-During the visit EAM also interacted with several Ministers, including Ms. Priyanca Radhakrishnan, Minister for the Community & Voluntary Sector, Diversity, Inclusion and Ethnic Communities, and Youth, who is the first person of Indian origin to become a Minister in NZ, Parliamentarians, the leader of the opposition, members of the business community as well as Indian diaspora, including Indian students.
+During the visit EAM also interacted with several Ministers, including Ms. Priyanca Radhakrishnan, Minister for the Community & Voluntary Sector, Diversity, Inclusion and Ethnic Communities, and Youth, the first person of Indian origin to become a Minister in NZ.

 PARLIAMENTARY EXCHANGES: